The structure of interval orders with no infinite antichain: Examples of well-quasi-ordered prime interval orders whose chain of maximal antichains has arbitrary countable Hausdorff rank

+The following theorem expresses the decomposition of scattered chains into sums of chains of strictly smaller Hausdorff rank (see \cite{fraissetr}, Section~6.2.6, p.~171).

+\begin{theorem} Every scattered chain is either: \begin{enumerate}[$(1)$] \item a finite linear sum of chains of strictly smaller rank; \item a linear sum of chains of strictly smaller rank indexed by a regular cardinal; \item a linear sum of chains of strictly smaller rank indexed by the dual of a regular cardinal. \end{enumerate} \end{theorem}

-For countable scattered chains, Theorem \ref{thm:hausdorff-rank-scattered} can be stated as follows:
+For countable scattered chains, Theorem \ref{thm:hausdorff-rank-scattered} takes the following form.

-\begin{theorem} Every countable scattered chain is either the finite linear sum of chains with strictly lesser rank, or the linear sum of chains with strictly lesser rank along $\omega$ \emph{or} $\omega^*$. \end{theorem}
+\begin{theorem} Every countable scattered chain is either a finite linear sum of chains of strictly smaller rank, or a linear sum of chains of strictly smaller rank indexed by \(\omega\) or by \(\omega^*\). \end{theorem}

-We will use this theorem and induction on the Hausdorff rank to construct our examples of well-quasi-ordered prime interval orders whose chain of maximal antichains has arbitrary countable Hausdorff rank.
+We will use Theorem~\ref{thm:countable-hausdorff-rank-scattered}, together with induction on the Hausdorff rank, to construct examples of well-quasi-ordered prime interval orders whose chains of maximal antichains have arbitrary countable Hausdorff rank.